JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 ### M and P x axis range

-`MP_plot_settings.xaxis` should provide your xaxis range.
+`MP_plot_settings.xaxis` should provide your x-axis range.
 Using the G4 arena, the standard x-axis would be [1:192] since there are 192 frames in our patterns.
 The x axis is position of the pattern on the arena screen so from left to right, there are 192 possible positions normally.
-However, if this is different for your set up or particular experiment, change this range to 1 through however many possible positions there are for your bar or pattern.
+However, if this is different for your set up or particular experiment, change this range to `1` through however many possible positions there are for your bar or pattern.

 __Example__: